neri78/superclass-singapore-2022/README.md

 Please ask instructors or TAs for SSID/PW for Wi-Fi Opening Slide also contains the information

-### Drinks & Networking/Office Hours
+### Coffee break & Networking/Office Hours
-Coffee break is scheduled during the session and there will be a happy hour to networking/office hours after the Superclass.
+Coffee break is scheduled during the session and there will be a happy hour for networking/office hours after the Superclass.

 ## Event Swag
-Be sure to fill out the survey and grab TwilioQuest t-shirts before you go!
+Be sure to fill out [the survey](https://forms.gle/LmQRkughBy8UxEHb8) and grab TwilioQuest t-shirts before you go!
 There are candies & pins available to pick with t-shirts.
 The numbers and sizes are limited.

 ## Hands-On Activities